Yeni Ngbakoto: Queens Park Rangers

 Ngbakoto signed for English club Queens Park Rangers on 7 August 2016.
 He scored on his debut for the club against Swindon Town in an EFL Cup tie on 10 August 2016.

 Guingamp

 On 3 January 2018, Ngbakoto signed for French Ligue 1 club Guingamp for an undisclosed fee.
 He was assigned the number 12 shirt.

 Panathinaikos

 On 1 February 2021, Greek club Panathinaikos have signed DR Congo international Yeni Ngbakoto.
 Ngbakoto, who was born in France but has played twice for his national team, has signed an 18-month deal which according to Greek media will earn him €400 000.

 Nancy

 On 31 January 2022, Ngbakoto signed with Nancy in Ligue 2 until the end of the season.

 Western Sydney Wanderers

 On 23 June 2022, Ngbakoto joined A-League Men club Western Sydney Wanderers.

+In May 2023, it was announced that Ngbakoto was leaving the club at the end of his contract.

+Vejle Boldklub

+On 1 September 2023, Ngbakoto joined Danish Superliga club Vejle Boldklub on a deal until June 2025.

 International career

 Ngbakoto was born in France and is of Congolese and Ivorian descent.
 Ngbakoto has earned international youth caps with the under-17 and under-18 teams.
 With the under-17s, he was a regular appearing in 14 matches scoring four goals with his first two coming in a tournament in Austria against Slovakia and the hosts.
 Ngbakoto scored both his other goals in the qualification process for the 2009 UEFA European Under-17 Football Championship.
 He scored one in the first qualifying round against Scotland and the other in the Elite Round against Belarus converting a penalty.
 The team later suffered group stage elimination in the tournament with Ngbakoto appearing in all three matches.

 With the under-18s, Ngbakoto earned his first appearance in the yearly SBS Cup, held in Japan, against Mexico.
 He was one of the few underage players for France at the tournament.
 In the tournament, he scored his only two goals so far against the Shizuoka national team in the second group stage match and the hosts Japan in the final group stage match.

 Ngbakoto was called up to the DR Congo national team in March 2017, eligible through heritage.
 He made his first appearance in a 2–1 friendly loss to Kenya on 26 March 2017.